onfoot/album/README.md

 - Face recognition for autotagging (OpenCV includes algorithms for that)
 - Rate photo?
 - Show photos with at least/at most n stars?
+- Contrast detection to find blurry or badly focused photos
 - TBD